You are currently viewing Direct Taxes and Taxpayers

 For example, manual workers on a plantation may earn a low income, which is a small percentage of the income generated by the plantation owner.
 The income earned may not be enough to cater to their children’s school fees and medical services.

 However, the government ensures that the plantation owners do not retain all the income generated as profits.
-Part of the income is remitted to the government as taxes for providing social services such as education and medical services.
-This enables the equitable distribution of wealth in the country.
+Part of the income is remitted to the government as taxes for providing social services, such as education and medical services.
+This enables the fair distribution of wealth in the country.

 b.
 Tax certainty

 To the taxpayer, direct taxes have the advantage of certainty.
-The certainty is in terms of the time to pay the tax, the manner of tax payment and the amount of taxes to pay.
+The certainty is in terms of the time to pay the tax, the manner of tax payment, and the amount of taxes to pay.
 This certainty enables the taxpayer to plan adequately.
-For example, in Kenya, every employee is aware that PAYE is payable for all employment income earned every month.
+For example, in Kenya, every employee knows that PAYE is payable for all employment income earned every month.

 Besides, the employees know the amount of PAYE due to them each month based on their salaries, wages and any other compensation they get from the employer.
 Further, the employees also know that PAYE must be remitted to the government by the 9th day of the next month, even though the employers are responsible for remitting the tax.